 In these current systems, all geographical data transmitted by the server is in a propriety format.
-That is, downloaded information used to describe geographical data, such as point-of-interest addresses and detailed map data, includes data points, indices and the like that are specific to the particular mapping database used on the client.
+That is, downloaded point-of-interest addresses and detailed map data, includes data points, indices and the like that are specific to the particular mapping database used on the client.

 Accordingly, the client navigation system must have a 20 particular pre-defined mapping database installed in order to work with the server.
 In some cases, the mapping database used by the client and server must be identical.
-If there is a mismatch between the expected mapping database and the actual mapping database used on the client, the client cannot 25 properly interpret the geographical data downloaded from the server and the system will fail to operate.
+If there is a mismatch between the expected mapping database and the actual mapping database used on the client, the client cannot properly interpret the geographical data downloaded from the server and the system will fail to operate,